digitalnsw/nsw-design-system/README.md

 ### Using JSDelivr CDN
 The bundled css and js files are also hosted in [JSDelivr](https://www.jsdelivr.com).

-Add the files to your main document
+You can add the files to your main html document
 ```
 <html>
   <head>